Soontao/light-odata/docs/Advanced.md

 ## Server Side Polyfill

-Use polyfill for your server-side application.
+Use polyfill for your server-side application. you DO NOT need this polyfill after nodejs v18

 ```js
 // import "@odata/client/lib/polyfill"